ManuelePasini/slides-markdown/slides/digital_twins.md

 - Optimizing interactions with hardware (e..g., NVMEs SSDs)
 - Compaction algorithms
 - Partitioning: range-partition the disk components (SSTables) of LSM-trees into multiple (usually fixed-size) small partitions.

-- Overall, a ton of LSM-tree based data structure have been proposed, playing with the trade-offs offered by the native implementation.

 ## LSM Tree - Partitioning

 :::: {.columns}

 ::: {.column width="50%"}

 - Breaks a large component merge operation into multiple smaller ones.
 - To merge an SSTable from level L into level L + 1:
   - all overlapping SSTables at level L + 1 are selected;
   - then merged with it to produce new SSTables still at level L + 1
 - Could be applied to tiered merge policy;
   - However, each level can contain multiple SSTables with overlapping key ranges.

 :::